kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 ##### Prerequisite testing updates

-- Ensure the pagination is well tested
+- Add tests for LIST with pagination and providing exact RV.

 ##### Unit tests